 Once my therapist told me that our resilience is something, we as human beings are born with, and there is no way to improve it.
 I really had hard time believing it, as I always try to improve.
 I don't like to be told that it's just the way it is.
 However, I think she was right to a certain extent.
 I am not the most resilient person, and even though I have been working on myself for many years, I am still very much prone to get easily stressed.

 Although the role of stress in developing anxiety disorders isn't clear, there are studies that show that stressful event or a persistent and chronic disorder can cause secondary biological changes in specific brain structures, that in turn can be the reason for anxiety.

 If I look back, I started to develop anxiety disorder when I was in college.
-As I said, I have always been a "worrier", but those stressful years of sleepless nights, pressure from family and friends had made it much worse.
-I developed a strong morning anxiety and couldn't calm down for a long time afterwards.
+I have always been a "worrier", but those stressful years of sleepless nights, pressure from family and friends made it even worse.
+I developed a strong morning anxiety and was not able to calm down for a long time afterwards.

 In fact, studies show that during acute psychological stress extracellular Gamma aminobutyric acid (GABA) decreases8.